This post may contain affiliate links. Read our disclosure policy here.

 You can make your own mint butter in seconds.
 Just mix butter and fresh mint leaves in a blender or food processor until mixed well.
 Use on toast, muffins, and so much more.

-9. Enjoy a spa bath.
+9. Enjoy a Mint bath.

 10. Spice up steamed foods.

 Because mint is gentle but revitalizing, take a peek at a wonderful recipe for a Strawberry Mint Face Mask you can try this weekend!
-Soothe your skin and relax your senses with this easy to use mask using mint.
+Soothe your skin and relax your senses with this easy-to-use mask using mint.

 What You Need: